 - clear details of the issue(s) you are disputing, for example, I received a reassessment and my expenses were reduced because my receipts were disallowed.
 I believe that my receipts qualify as proof of my expenses because (insert reasons), and

 - any documentation to support your claim.

 You will find the steps to follow to file an objection and processing timeframes below.
 It is important to always provide all relevant information to CRA to allow for a complete consideration of the issue, at the assessing, audit, and objection stages.

 You or your authorized representative can file an objection in one of the following ways:

 - online at My Account by selecting "Register my formal dispute";

 - online at My Business Account by selecting "Register a formal dispute (Notice of Objection)" for “Corporations”;

 - online at Represent a Client; or

-In all cases, you have to explain why you disagree and include all relevant facts and supporting documents.
+In all cases, you should clearly explain why you disagree and include all relevant facts, reasons, and supporting documents.